-Update May 4, 2017: Now that I’m coming to the end of my second and final year as an auxiliar, I did a write-up comparing small town life with that of a bigger city (in this case, Córdoba).
+Update May 4, 2017: Now that I’m coming to the end of my second and final year as a language assistant in Spain, I did a write-up comparing small town life with that of a bigger city (in this case, Córdoba).
 Check it out!

 I’m going where now?!